-Activity passes may be purchased for \$25.00 and will admit a student to all home athletic events except for district competition, tournaments, and selected drama events.
-Adult passes are available for \$35.00 and Family Packages are available for \$100.00.
-(A family pass includes two adults and all K-12 students living at home)
+Adult Activity passes are available for \$35.00 and will admit an adult to all home athletic events except for district competition, tournaments, and selected drama events.
+Family Packages are available for \$100.00.
+(A family pass includes two adults and all K-12 students living at home).
+All 9-12 grade Excelsior Springs High School students will get into school activities free of charge by showing their student ID.
+Some exceptions will apply to specific activities.